 Loot Crates, geek boxes, and other themed subscription boxes are popular among the nerd and geek crowd as ways for fans to share in fandom-themed paraphernalia ranging from t-shirts and candles to bowties and pillowcases.
 Loot Crate, one of the oldest companies (in Internet years) centered around this merchandize, began in 2012.
 But since their inception, these subscription boxes have only gained in popularity and diversity.
-Now there are even subscription boxes for everyday things, like clothing, food, shaving kits, and makeup.
+You can find loot boxes for specific video games such as Team Fortress 2 and Fortnite.
+I still don’t understand quite how virtual video games have ended up spawning endless physical merchandise.
+Would, a Fortnite themed loot crate contain codes for online legendary fortnite skins?
+That doesn’t make any sense to me!
+But, now there are even subscription boxes for everyday things, like clothing, food, shaving kits, and makeup.

 So it would be no surprise that the publishing world would also get in on this, since it’s a great way for book nerds to feel connected to fellow fans, get some book merch, and spread the fandom love.
 They’re now so popular in the book community that Mashable came out with a comprehensive list of the 24 best book subscription boxes back in March.

 But then, of course, as with every fandom, there are some who think outside the book box.

 One such company is Bookish Stuff, and if you haven’t heard of them until very recently, there’s probably good reason for that.
 They found their claim to infamy through a specific niche item: The Boyfriend Book Box.
 Like most book boxes, these are also packed with book-specific goodies that pertain to the book each box focuses on.
 However, one particular box, the Illyrian Book Boyfriend box, which is based on Sarah J. Maas’s A Court of Thorns and Roses, garnered some (perhaps unwanted) attention for its overt sexual nature.